MAXILLA ANATOMY

 • Orbital floor

-• Lateral and inferior walls of the nasal cavity
+• Lateral and inferior walls of your nasal cavity

 • Articulations: